Did you know

-The Green & Golden Tree Frog ranges in colour from a bright emerald-green to a dull-olive colour.
+The Green & Golden Frog ranges in colour from a bright emerald-green to a dull-olive colour.

-This particular species of Tree Frog is usually found in New South Wales however, they are currently endangered.
-Birds, lizards, snakes and even other frogs have all been known to eat the Green & Golden Tree Frog.
+This particular species Frog is usually found in New South Wales however, they are currently endangered.
+Birds, lizards, snakes and even other frogs have all been known to eat the Green & Golden Frog.

 You can still find some in the wild!
 They have been spotted hopping around in Homebush, NSW.

-We have 12 Green & Golden Tree Frogs at WILD LIFE Sydney Zoo.
+We have 12 Green & Golden Frogs at WILD LIFE Sydney Zoo.

 RIBBIT-ing Frog Facts!